fowlerlee/musall/README.md

-# musall
+# MUSALL

-Welcome to your new musall project and to the internet computer development community.
-Please note this project is from the Dfinity examples repo:
+Welcome to the repository for MUSALL, the shared ownership platform, totally on chain on the IC as designed by Dfinity:

 npm LTS
 nvm